runtimeverification/k/k-distribution/tutorial/1_k/1_lambda/lesson_1/NOTES.md

 We now support the following line to the syntax module:

-  syntax priorities lambda_._ > __  // the priority may be beackwards ...
+  syntax priority lambda_._ > __  // exact syntax subject to change

 This will allow for fewer parentheses in programs.